MozeBaltyk/mozebaltyk.github.io/content/about/index.md

 Some facts about me:

 * I appreciate to contributes anonymously.
-* I truely believe that Opensource is the good way to go.
+* Opensource is the good way to go.
 * No big ambitions, just willing to contribute to the community.
 * Below this page there is small button to redirect to my Github.
 * I speak Polish and French beside English